 Any service hours earned after Memorial Day will be counted toward the next school year.
-After completing grades 6, 7 and 8 each student should have a minimum of 30 hours in this Mandatory Program.
-Students need to complete and turn in the service hour form to the school office to receive credit.
-Please don't wait until May to complete the forms.
-Please note: Service hours cannot be completed all in one year - for example, if a child does 30 hours in Grade 6, the child must still do service hours in Grade 7 and 8.
+After completing grades 6, 7 and 8, each student should have a minimum of 30 hours in this Mandatory Program.

+Students must complete and turn in the service hour form to the school office every month during which they gave service hours to receive credit.
+Please do not wait until May to complete the forms.

+Service hours cannot be completed all in one year - for example, if a child does 30 hours in Grade 6, the child must still do service hours in Grade 7 and 8.
 The service form can be found on our website: allsaintssjv.org/forms.html